Want to know bird names that start with I? This article is for you. One of the most varied animal species in the world is the bird.

 20. Intermediate Egret

-They live in Southern Asia, Australia, and East AfricaEach bird measures up to 35 inches in height, is entirely coated in white plumage and has a large yellow bill, making it far from the tiniest bird on this list.
+They live in Southern Asia, Australia, and East Africa.
+The bird measures up to 35 inches in height, is entirely coated in white plumage, and has a large yellow bill, making it far from the tiniest bird on this list.

-The Intermediate Egret consumes frogs, small fish, and insects like most herons.
+Like most herons, the Intermediate Egret consumes frogs, small fish, and insects.
 It has been shown that these birds chase after fish.

 21. Inca Tern

-It is known that Inca Terns breed in South America’s coastal zones (Chile and Peru).
-They don’t often move over the winter but are infrequently spotted in Ecuador.
+Inca Terns are known to breed in South America’s coastal zones (Chile and Peru).
+They rarely move over the winter but are infrequently spotted in Ecuador.

-They are giant birds with a slate-grey coats covering their entire body.
+They are giant birds with a slate-grey coat covering their entire body.
 Only the color red on their legs and bills.

 Behind their eyes, there are also visible white and yellow marks.
 Small fish, especially anchovies, make up the majority of the diet of Inca Terns.